The American Prospect: Format

 Originally, The American Prospect published quarterly, then bimonthly.
 In 2000, thanks to a grant from the Schumann Center for Media and Democracy, it became biweekly.
 Financial and logistical difficulties ensued, and the magazine moved to a ten-issue-per-year format in spring 2003 and a bimonthly format in summer 2012.
 The online version of the magazine included a blog called TAPPED (derived from TAP, the acronym of The American Prospect).
-Facing financial issues, the magazine reduced its bi-monthly publication schedule to a quarterly publication schedule in 2014.
+Facing financial issues, the magazine reduced its bimonthly publication schedule to a quarterly publication schedule in 2014.
 Starting in 2020, the magazine returned to a bimonthly schedule.

-The Prospect releases periodic special issues, including the Green New Deal (November 2019), Caregiving in Crisis (October 2020), and the Supply Chain Debacle (February 2022).
+The Prospect releases periodic special issues, including "The Green New Deal" (November 2019), "Caregiving in Crisis" (October 2020), and "The Supply Chain Debacle" (February 2022).